solderq35/osu-ssh-tutorial/README.md

 More documentation:  https://code.visualstudio.com/docs/remote/ssh

-You might have to set another identityfile for the os2 part if you have a different key for it btw.

 ### Git

 If you have ssh keys for Git (highly recommended) make sure to add the ssh keys (public and private pair) you use for Git to your remote school directory (`<onid>/.ssh`).
 If in doubt, copy over all ssh keys to your school directory.